tomdriley/cirkopt/python/ge_reference_code/README.md

-# James' code from ECE 457A
+# James' code from class work, to be used as a reference

-As of 2020-12-26, this directory is still being ported

 ---